Latest Update: August 2019

 Nifty 50-ish: XF 35mm F1.4

 The original’s time to shine.
 Overall, it does have slightly superior optics in my testing, and that extra stop of light gathering gets you an extra stop more bokeh.
 It’s not the lens I’d chose, but for the pixel peepers, and I don’t use that term as a pejorative, this is the way to 50mm optical excellence.

-Fuji’s latest release not only deserves to be in this kit, it’s the impetus for the kit’s existence.
-Indeed, the XF 90mm F2 WR just might be Fuji’s most optically perfect lens yet.
-So what if 135mm in 35mm equivalence happens to be one of the easiest focal length to perfect?3
+The XF 90mm F2 WR is actually the impetus for the kit’s existence.
+Indeed, the XF 90mm F2 WR might be Fuji’s most optically perfect lens.
+So what if 135mm in 35mm equivalence also happens to be one of the easiest focal lengths to get perfect?

 What?
 No Zooms?